typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 blocked by it.
 This is not always needed, but the cancellation of actions defined by `bracket` or `bracketCase` will wait until all finalizers (release stage of bracket) are finished.
-The `F` created by our `serve` function is debined based on `bracketCase`, so if the action is blocked at any bracket stage (acquisition, usage or release), then the cancel call will be blocked too.
+The `F` created by our `serve` function is defined based on `bracketCase`, so if the action is blocked at any bracket stage (acquisition, usage or release), then the cancel call will be blocked too.
 And our bracket blocks as the `serverSocket.accept` call is blocking!.
 As a result, invoking `.cancel` will block our `server` function.
 To fix this we just execute